wp-plugins/instagram-statistics/readme.txt

 * Instagram Filter usage
 * Instagram Filter interaction

-To get started, drag and drop the Instagram Statistics Widget into one of your widget areas and then click on the Connect To Instagram button.
+To get started, download and activate our widget from this page or within the Wordpress plugin interface.
+Drag and drop the Instagram Statistics Widget into one of your widget areas and then click on the Connect To Instagram button.

 You can find your widget management area under your Appearance menu.